Accelerated Second Degree (ASD) Nursing Program

 Is the application online?

 The nursing application is available on our website to download as a Word file.
 Students can fill the application out in Word, however it must be printed and submitted as a hard copy.
-Those applying Fall 2015 for Fall 2016 admission will be using an online nursing application (Nursing CAS).
+Those applying December 2015 through January 2016 for Fall 2016 admission will be using an online nursing application (Nursing CAS).